Class Blogs – Sarah and Dannika

 Connor, Eva and Carter highlighted the platform Class Dojo and even let us experience it from the student’s perspective!

-From the teacher’s perspective, Class Dojo offers ease of communication with students and parents.
+From the teacher’s point of view, Class Dojo offers ease of communication with students and parents.
 Teachers can split their class into student groups, monitoring their conversations to ensure positive collaboration.
 Class Dojo also helps teachers with their workload as it has a built in AI feature for assisting with lesson planning.
-Another really great feature this platform offers is event planning – thinking of taking your class on a field trip but need chaperones?
+Another really great feature this platform offers is event planning.
+Thinking of taking your class on a field trip but need chaperones?
 Well, you can ask parents, and they can sign up directly through the app!

 For parents, this platform streamlines communication with their child’s teacher promoting stronger family-teacher partnerships.
 Also, the platform offers short educational videos that can be used at home to assist parents in supporting their children’s learning journeys!